 Enterprise resource planning or ERP is “the integrated management of main business processes, often in real-time and mediated by software and technology,” according to Wikipedia.
-The definition of an ERP system stands for enterprise resource planning.
+An ERP system is an enterprise resource planning system.

-But interestingly, Investopedia qualifies the message “managing and integrating business processes” further with these words, “through a single system.
+But, interestingly, Investopedia further qualifies the message “managing and integrating business processes” by adding the words “through a single system.”

 In fact, sap.com explains ERP by saying it’s “a software system that helps you run your entire business.”
 And they state: